 Data Analytics will provide more extensive training in data analytics, artificial intelligence, and related approaches to using big data for decision making.
 The course is a companion to the existing Data and Decisionsstatistical analysis course.

-Data-Driven Presentations: Making the Business Case will better prepare students to make persuasive arguments using data and advanced data visualization tools.
-It builds on the knowledge and experience developed in the courses Leading People (mindset) and Leadership Communication (delivery).
+Data-Driven Presentations: Making the Business Case will better prepare students to make persuasive arguments using data and narrative.
+It builds on the knowledge and experience developed in the courses Data and Decisions and Leadership Communication.

 Business Communication in Diverse Work Environments will help students navigate diverse settings more effectively to improve their ability to create, work within, and lead diverse teams and global organizations.
 It also develops critical thinking on topics such as identity, relationships across differences, bias, and equality of opportunity in organizations.